snico432/injection-tracker/report/report.md

 - **Model and training**
   - Collect additional data, especially under rare or challenging conditions, and maintain clearer dataset organization (descriptive folder names, explicit separation of negatives) to preserve clean splits and balanced representation across lighting and posture.
   - Experiment with hyperparameters (e.g., learning rate schedule, weight decay, dropout) to improve generalization and reduce the overfitting seen in the segmentation loss curves.
-  - Systematically evaluate stronger augmentations (rotation, scaling, shearing, brightness/contrast changes, noise) using Albumentations beyond YOLO’s defaults.
+  - Experiment with data augmentation techniques (rotation, scaling, shearing, brightness/contrast changes, noise) using Albumentations beyond YOLO’s defaults.

 - **Data and preprocessing**
   - Standardize the training and inference resolution (e.g., prefer `imgsz=1280` based on the current accuracy–latency trade-off) and benchmark inference at this resolution on the target edge hardware.